thapedict/react-tutorial/chapters/ch1.md

 Over the past couple of days I've been giving React a go trying to understand the library as a whole.
 As complex as it was, there was really no easier way to learn it.

 Now if you are coming from a world before ES6 (like me), some concepts will be easy to grasp, and some will required a few trial and errors.
 Because unlike other previous libraries, React isn't just about learning some function names, and how they work.
-It's a complete mindshift from how we used to write apps using JavaScript libraries.
+It's a complete mind shift from how we used to write apps using JavaScript libraries.

 ## What's the deal with ES6

 ECMAScript 2015 or ES6 for short, was a new standard (version) of JavaScript introduce back in 2015.
-With it brought a lot of change to how we write Javascript.
-These *change* included (but not limited to), new syntax, a way to declare a real class (like you would in other programming langauges such as Java or C#), new functions to built-in objects (such as Array and String), modular design coding, and something called promises. (**And in comes the real 'steep learning curve' that everyone talks about when learning React**).
+With it brought a lot of change to how we write JavaScript.
+These *change* included (but not limited to), new syntax, a way to declare a real class (like you would in other programming languages such as Java or C#), new functions to built-in objects (such as Array and String), modular design coding, and something called promises. (**And in comes the real 'steep learning curve' that everyone talks about when learning React**).

 It's so important to understand this from the start that if you are coming from a pre ES6 era and want to write React apps, you have to throw away most (if not all) of the things we learned about developing in JavaScript.
-It's just the nature of how the library is setup, so don't beat yourself up if you don't get it at first.
+It's just the nature of how the library is set-up, so don't beat yourself up if you don't get it at first.

 But fear not, you can actually write React apps without ES6 and any of it's features, but just know that will cost you a lot of typing hours.
 So before we get into the real fancy stuff of ES6, let's try it the 'old fashion way', with plain (or as they call it now 'Vanilla') JavaScript.

 ## Getting Started

-So let's open up our favorite IDE and our browser.
+So let's open up our favourite IDE and our browser.
 I recommend (and use) VSC and Chrome.

 First thing you want to do is [download] then extract the React files into your working directory then include the React script into your HTML file, so something like this should work: